 In December 2020, we entered into a short-term lease agreement for commercial office space with BrightMark.
-The two managing partners of BrightMark, Craig M. Hurlbert and Travis M. Joyner, are our co-founders and executive officers.
+The two managing partners of BrightMark, Craig M. Hurlbert and Travis M. Joyner, are our cofounders and executive officers.
 The lease agreement was terminated on September 20, 2023.
 The rent was \$2,000 per month.
-We paid BrightMark \$18,000 and \$24,000 under the lease agreement for 2023 and 2022, respectively.
+We paid BrightMark \$18,000 under the lease agreement for 2023.